 - Sliced Almonds: where the whole ‘almondine’ comes in for these green beans with almonds!
 They toast up deliciously as everything sautees together.

 - Butter: adds a little richness to this recipe, and becomes slightly browned during the cooking process for a deep flavor.

-- Wine, vegetable stock, or water: not found in typical green bean almondine recipes, I use just a touch of liquid to deglze the pan and simmer the green beans in.
+- Wine, vegetable stock, or water: not found in typical green bean almondine recipes, I use just a touch of liquid to deglaze the pan and simmer the green beans.
 White wine is my favorite, as it adds a beautiful flavor and compliments the rest of the ingredients.

 How do I prepare fresh green beans?

 Many French green beans come already prepared, meaning they are likely washed and trimmed.
 If any pokey or stemmed ends do remain, trim them away using a pairing knife.
 Rinse the beans in cool water to wash, straining them in a colander to dry.

 As mentioned, you’ll just need one large skillet, with a lid, for this recipe.

 Start by melting the butter.
 Then, sautee the finely chopped shallot with a pinch of salt (begin layering in that flavor!) for a minute.
 Then add the garlic, let it cook for a minute, and then add in the almond slices.

 Toasting the almond slices in the butter takes their toasted almond flavor from yum to WOWZA, and helps to toast them slowly, while the green beans cook.
 Then, deglaze the pan with wine or vegetable stock.
 Add in the green beans and cover, letting them simmer until tender.